 Elsa Mauricio Reus

-I am a pharmacist by training, with a MSc in Research and I currently finishing my PhD at the University of Münster, Germany.
+I am a pharmacist by training, with a MSc in Research and a PhD in Human Movement.
 On February 2019, I joined the Oxford Translational Cardiovascular Research group of Professor Charalambos Antoniades (Division of Cardiovascular Medicine, Radcliffe Department of Medicine).

 As a Clinical Researcher, my main role is to run a study that aims to validate perivascular Fat Attenuation Index (FAI) in multiple computed tomography platforms.
 FAI is a new biomarker that detects vascular inflammation in the human coronary arteries using routine coronary computed tomography angiography (CCTA).
 In the CRISP-CT study, recently published in the Lancet, the group demonstrated that FAI predicts all-cause and cardiac mortality over and above clinical risk factors and the current state-of-the-art interpretation of CCTA.

-At the moment, I am working as well on the AdipoRedOx study which focuses on looking at the interactions between adipose tissue, vascular wall and myocardium in human atherosclerosis.
+At the moment, I am running as well the AdipoRedOx study, which focuses on looking at the interactions between adipose tissue, vascular wall and myocardium in human atherosclerosis.

 Acute effects of different orthotic interventions on knee loading parameters in knee osteoarthritis patients with varus malalignment